AthenaCore/AwesomeResponsibleAI/README.md

 ## Courses

+This section features a curated selection of open courses focused on Responsible AI, AI Ethics, AI Safety and other related topics.
+The classes range from introductory courses on data ethics to specialized training in AI Safety.

 | Course  | Organization | Description | Topic |
 | ------------- | ------------- | ------------- |------------- |
 | [AGI Strategy](https://bluedot.org/courses/agi-strategy) | BlueDot Impact | A course abour AGI to understand to understand the race, the risks, and how you can make a difference. | AGI Strategy |